Thomas Howard, Content Development Manager

 (540) 672-2728 x201

 Dr. Lynn Uzzell received her Ph.D. in politics at the University of Dallas and bachelors degree at Black Hills State University.
 She has taught extensively about the Constitution and is an expert on the Constitutional Convention.
-Dr. Uzzell was a post-doctoral fellow in the Constitutionalism and Democracy Program at the University of Virginia and is serving as Veritas Fund Post-Doctoral Research Fellow at the John Marshall Center for the Study of Statesmanship in the Jepson School of Leadership Studies at the University of Richmond.
+Dr. Uzzell was a post-doctoral fellow in the Constitutionalism and Democracy Program at the University of Virginia and has served as Veritas Fund Post-Doctoral Research Fellow at the John Marshall Center for the Study of Statesmanship in the Jepson School of Leadership Studies at the University of Richmond.
 She is currently the Robert H. Smith Center for the Constitution's Scholar in Residence.

 Emily Voss, Education & Outreach Manager